KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 Because we now have two temporal loop bounds, the temporal stride registers are also doubled.
 We need two temporal strides, one for input and one for output, for each temporal loop bound.
 Therefore there are a total of 2 temporal strides for the first loop bound and another 2 temporal strides for the second loop bound.

-Finally, the affine address that this streamer can do is:
+Finally, the affine address generation that this streamer can do is:

 ```
 for(i = 0; i < N; i++):